How can we help you advocate for Texas youth?

 Being a Polite Advocate

-This training helps participants develop advocacy skills to effectively communicate with decision-makers and stakeholders about substance abuse prevention issues.
+This training helps participants develop advocacy skills to effectively communicate with decision-makers and stakeholders about substance misuse prevention issues.
 Participants will learn how to present information and practice delivering clear, concise, and coherent messages when advocating for prevention strategies and goals.
 The training will also cover what to expect when meeting with decision-makers and the difference between advocacy and lobbying.